How are we Tracing Changes Through a Thousand Years?

 Merchants and migrants first brought the teachings of the Holy Quran to India in the seventh century.
 Muslims regard the Quran as their holy book and accept the sovereignty of the one God, Allah, whose love, mercy and bounty embrace all those who believe in him without regard to social background.

 Thinking about Time and Historical Periods

-- As per historians, time is not just a passing of hours, days or years-as a clock or a calendar, it also reflects changes in social and economic organisation, in the persistence and transformation of ideas and beliefs.
+- As per historians, time is not just a passing of hours, days, or years-as a clock or a calendar, it also reflects changes in social and economic organization, in the persistence and transformation of ideas and beliefs.

 - The study of time made it easier to divide the past into periods that possess shared characteristics.

 - The British historians divided the history of India into three periods: Hindu, Muslim and British.
 This division was based on the idea that the religion of the rulers was the only important historical change and that there was no other significant development.

 - Most historians look to economic and social factors to characterize the major elements of different moments of the past.